CosmWasm/book/src/basics/good-practices.md

 library = []
 ```

-This way, we created a new feature for our crate.
-Now we want to disable the `entry_point` attribute on
+The above adjustment creates a new feature for our crate.
+Next we want to disable the `entry_point` attribute on
-entry points - we will do it by a slight update of `src/lib.rs`:
+entry points, which we will do with a slight update of `src/lib.rs`:

 ```rust,noplayground
 # use cosmwasm_std::{entry_point, Binary, Deps, DepsMut, Env, MessageInfo, Response, StdResult};